net-lisias-ksp/KSP-Forum-Preservation-Project/Docs/News/2025/01/22_0405z_Forum-is-down-again.md

 [Some dude on Reddit commented](https://www.reddit.com/r/KerbalSpaceProgram/comments/1i72tlm/comment/m8hh51z/) that other game's wiki under Cloudflare also borked yesterday, and I had problems with Steam and Bitbucket today.

-I think these events may be related.
+But apparently these events are unrelated.

 ### Addendum

-Unsurprinsingly, [wiki](https://wiki.kerbalspaceprogram.com) is also down.
+Unsurprisingly, [wiki](https://wiki.kerbalspaceprogram.com) is also down.
 Same behaviour as Forum.